What did cowboys eat?

 Biscuits

 The word biscuit is the name given to what most people know as hardtack, dense bread baked more than once to remove every drop of moisture.
 They can be edible for years and provide a long-lasting preservable food, with the only downside being they were so hard people would have to soak them in water or milk before eating them.
-There are various stories of people who would smash up a piece of hardtack with their rifle stocks to mix in to a stew as a thickener.
+There are various stories of people who would smash up a piece of hardtack with their rifle stocks to mix into a stew as a thickener.

 Beans and potatoes

-The two most common vegetables by far in the old west were potatoes and beans.
+The two most common vegetables by far in the Old West were potatoes and beans.
 Potatoes provided a good meal and made the best filler for a stew, and beans could be dried and would be safe to eat for months.
-One of the favorite recipes of people living in the old west was to rehydrate their beans by mixing them with some molasses and water and leaving them to slow cook on the ashes for several hours.
+One of the favorite recipes of people living in the old West was to rehydrate their beans by mixing them with some molasses and water and leaving them to slow cook on the ashes for several hours.

 Syrup and molasses